-- i.
-The state must ensure that children, youth, and adults in CB programs are afforded linkages to protective services (e.g., Ombudsman services, Protection and Advocacy, Division of Child Protection and Permanency) through all service entities, including the MCOs.
-The state will ensure that these linkages are in place before, during, and after the transition to the CB as applicable. - ii.
+- 1. The state must ensure that children, youth, and adults in CB programs are afforded linkages to protective services (e.g., Ombudsman services, Protection and Advocacy, Division of Child Protection and Permanency) through all service entities, including the MCOs.
+The state will ensure that these linkages are in place before, during, and after the transition to the CB as applicable. - 2.
 The state/MCOs must develop and implement a process for community-based providers to conduct efficient, effective, and economical background checks on all prospective employees/providers with direct physical access to enrollees. - f.
 The state will submit a report to CMS which includes evidence on the status of the HCBS quality assurances and measures that adheres to the requirements outlined in the March 12, 2014, CMS Informational Bulletin, Modifications to Quality Measures and Reporting in § 1915(c) Home and Community-Based Waivers.
-This information can be captured in the 1115 Annual Report detailed in STC 127. - g.
+This information can be captured in the 1115 Annual Report detailed in STC 108. - g.
 The state must also report annually the deficiencies found during the monitoring and evaluation of the HCBS waiver assurances, an explanation of how these deficiencies have been or are being corrected, as well as the steps that have been taken to ensure that these deficiencies do not reoccur.
-The state must also report on the number of substantiated instances of abuse, neglect, exploitation and/or unexplained death, the actions taken regarding the incidents and how they were resolved (STC 127).
+The state must also report on the number of substantiated instances of abuse, neglect, exploitation and/or unexplained death, the actions taken regarding the incidents and how they were resolved (STC 114).
 Submission is due no later than 6 months following the end of the demonstration year (DY). - h.
-The state must report annually the actual number of unduplicated individuals served and the estimated number of individuals for the following year.
-Submission due on December
+The state must report annually the actual number of unduplicated individuals served and